sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-install-k3s-and-rancher-using-helm-and-manage-raspberry-pi-cm4-cluster.md

 echo https://rancher.local/dashboard/?setup=$(kubectl get secret --namespace cattle-system bootstrap-secret -o go-template='{{.data.bootstrapPassword|base64decode}}')
 ```

-#### Copy the URL and put it into the address bat into your web browser.
+#### Copy the URL and put it into the address bar into your web browser.
 Then login to Rancher using initial password test123 and login: admin.

 ### Installation on worker nodes